blin19/task-manager-app/README.md

 # 📋 task manager app!!

-TaskVault is a full-stack task management application that allows users to create, complete, and delete tasks in a clean and responsive UI.
+This is full-stack task management application that allows users to create, complete, and delete tasks in a clean and responsive UI.
 It uses **React** for the frontend, **Node.js + Express** for the backend, and **MongoDB** for data persistence.

 ---